 - Install rainwater tanks and/or systems to divert roof water directly to gardens.

-- Pick up your dog’s droppings with a plastic bag and put them in a bin
+- Pick up your dog’s droppings with a biodegradable bag and put it in a bin.

 - Don’t litter

 - Carry a container for your cigarette butts.